unisonweb/unisonweb-org/src/data/docs/documentation.md

 To recap the basics:
 * Start a documentation block with `{{ double curly braces }}`
 * Anonymous docs link a definition to its documentation and are placed immediately above a definition
-* Read the docs in the UCM using the `docs` command followed by definition name
+* Read the docs in the UCM using the `docs` command followed by a definition name

 ## Evaluating and including code

-Let's write some documentation which showcases how Unison can evaluate code in documentation.
+Let's write some documentation which demonstrates how Unison can evaluate code.

 ```unison
 {{